sp4c38/kniffel/README.md

 There are multiple different combinations which you have to reach to win the game.

 For futher explanation see [the Wikipedia article.](https://en.wikipedia.org/wiki/Yahtzee)

-## Prerequisites
-Right now the latest pygame version is 1.9.6 which was released on April 25, 2019.
-This game uses the pygame version 2.0.0.dev10 which is a pre-release because this release fixes some issues in 1.9.6 and supports python3.8.

-- pygame version 2.0.0.dev10
-- works with python3.7 and python3.8 (not tested on other versions)